 This Creepy Ghost Town In Maryland Is The Stuff Nightmares Are Made Of

-In a wooded area of the town of Ilchester, you can find the creepy ruins of St. Mary’s College.
+In a wooded area of the town of Ilchester, you can find the creepy ruins of St. Mary’s College, an eerie ghost town in Maryland.

 Evidence of St. Mary’s College can still be found in the ruins left behind.
 Several disturbing tales have circulated about haunted happenings at this location.